 4. Poema del Mar - the future aquarium in Las Palmas de Gran Canaria

-Although right now the aquarium is not open, Poema del Mar will open its gates soon for the public and it will become a new interest point for visitors to the capital.
+One of the most recent attractions in Gran Canaria, Poema del Mar has now opened its gates for the public and it has quickly become one of the major points of interest for visitors to the capital.

 A rainy or clousy day may be just the excuse you need to go inside and see the marine life inside Poema del Mar and find out more about the species that live around the Canary Islands.

 5. Shopping at Centro Comercial Las Arenas in Las Plamas